 Qualified students may gain research experience working with faculty researchers.
 Arranging a research internship is initiated by the student.
 A listing of current research projects can be found on the department website, but interested students will need to talk to individual faculty members about availability of research assistant positions.
-Research internships can count as one of the required fieldwork experiences (PSY 448 or PSY 449, CD 333 or CD 433).
+Research internships can count as one of the required fieldwork experiences (CD/PSY 448 or CD/PSY 449).
 Alternatively, students may get course credit by signing up for an independent study (PSY 200/400, CD 200/ 400).

 Conduct Your Own Research

 In addition to work as a research intern, students can conduct original research as part of their academic training in Psychology and Child Development.
 If accepted to our research track, students receive mentorship in research skills which culminates in an empirical senior project.
 This type of senior project is recommended for those students planning to pursue a PhD.

 Please note that students collecting data with human participants must first receive approval from Cal Poly's Human Subjects Committee.
 Students who plan to use the SONA system for research participants will want to consult their senior project advisor or instructor for guidance in this process.